Mastering Scale Through Measurements: Four Essential Tips for Getting the Perfect Fit06/11/2019

 Once you are confident in the scale and layout that will look beautiful in your home, you can move to the fun part: designing the perfect piece for your space.
 From endless sizes and configurations to the perfect materials and wood finishes, we’ve made it easier to get exactly what you want for your home.

 Need a little help making the final decision?
-We’re here for you - get in touch with your personal Design Advisor via call, text, chat, or email or schedule an appointment for a time that works best for you.
+We’re here for you - get in touch with your personal Design Advisor via call, text, chat, or email for a time that works best for you.

 The final step as you measure new furniture for your home is making sure that it will not only look great once it’s in, but that it will fit into your home flawlessly.
 You can refer to our comprehensive measuring guide which will walk you through the steps for measuring your piece for delivery, but we’ve also laid out our top tips below: